Face hallucination

 Face hallucination refers to any superresolution technique which applies specifically to faces.
 It comprises techniques which take noisy or low-resolution facial images, and convert them into high-resolution images using knowledge about typical facial features.
 It can be applied in facial recognition systems for identifying faces faster and more effectively.

 Due to the potential applications in facial recognition systems, face hallucination has become an active area of research.

 Differences between face hallucination and super-resolution

 Image superresolution is a class of techniques that enhance the resolution of an image using a set of low resolution images.
-The main difference between both techniques is that face hallucination is the super-resolution for face images and always employs typical face priors with strong cohesion to face domain concept.
+The main difference between the two techniques is that face hallucination is the super-resolution for face images and always employs typical face priors with strong cohesion to face domain concept.

 Measures

 An image is considered high resolution when it measures 128×96 pixels.
 Therefore, the goal of face hallucination is to make the input image reach that number of pixels.
 The most common values of the input image is usually 32×24 pixels or 16×12 pixels.

 Moreover, the challenge in face hallucination is the difficulty of aligning faces.
 Many methods are required to bring the alignment between the test sample taken and the training samples.
 Even a slight amount of wrong alignment can degrade the method and the result.